 The palatial facades and peeling pastel backstreets of Venice are slowly sinking into the sea.
-Hanna Lindon shows you how to experience Italy’s Floating City before it goes the way of Atlantis.
+Paula Hardy shows you how to experience Italy’s Floating City before it goes the way of Atlantis.

-After 2100.
-Harry’s Bar (Calle Vallaresso 1323, 041 528 5777) is unequivocally the most famous drinking hole in Venice and it’s worth a look in for the historical associations alone.
+Osteria alla Bifora (Campo Santa Margherita 2930, 041 523 6119) is a chandelier-lit medieval wine cave that sets the scene for gentle flirting over big-hearted Amarone (rich Italian red wine).
+For cocktails, Harry’s Bar (Calle Vallaresso 1323, 041 528 5777) is unequivocally the most famous drinking hole in Venice and is worth a look for the historical associations alone.
 When you’ve drunk your fill of outrageously priced cocktails, follow the stream of students towards Campo Santa Margarita in Dorsoduro where the city’s hip young crowd drinks at café-bars until dawn.
-Orange (Campo Santa Margherita, 041 523 4740) is the bar of the moment – a sleek student hangout with a packed private courtyard.